kristingreenslit/react-debug-exercise/README.md

 [Redux](https://css-tricks.com/learning-react-router/) and [React-Router](https://css-tricks.com/learning-react-redux/) are frequently used in React applications.
 The simple explanation is that React, a technology used for building Single Page Applications (SPAs), is one big magic trick.
 It breaks the mold of how traditional websites are expected to operate.
 However, React is the view layer in the traditional "MVC" architecture.
 The use of additional libraries with React, such as Redux and React-Router, can enhance React code so that the flow of data throughout an application is more accessible, organized and/or traceable.

+[Create React App](https://github.com/facebookincubator/create-react-app) was used to bootstrap this project.

 ### Further Reading:

 * [React documentation](https://facebook.github.io/react/)